whikloj/islandora_repo_reporter/README.md

 ## Usage

+This module produces a report at `admin/reports/islandora_repo_report` similar to the standard Drupal "Status report" containing Islandora-specific information.

-Currently, this module only offers one drush command, `drush ireporepo`.
+Also, this module offers one drush command, `drush ireporepo`.
 Running this command will print:

 * the total number of objects in your repo
 * the number of collection objects